ReminaO/Taona/README.md

 Clone the repo and follow the instructions for the backend and the frontend

-### Here are the dependancies you need to install for the backend:
+### Here are the dependencies you need to install for the backend:

 run `npm install` to install the dependancies.